Quick Answer: Do Small Businesses Need Insurance?

 - Commercial property insurance

 Ownership or leasing of property used to facilitate business operations will need property insurance.
 This cover caters to damages or losses caused by elements such as fire, smoke, and vandalism, among others.
+The Insurance Information Institute (III) notes that commercial property insurance typically covers the building, equipment, inventory, and furniture at a business location.

 - Commercial auto insurance

 This insurance helps cover the costs of an accident caused using a vehicle used for business operations.
 Some of the costs it will cover are for damaged property and medical expenses of any parties involved.
+It is important to note that personal auto insurance policies from carriers such as Geico or State Farm generally exclude coverage for vehicles used primarily for business purposes, making a dedicated commercial auto policy essential.

 - Homeowner’s insurance

 This insurance type is for people that run home-based businesses.
 If you failed to disclose that you run your business from home, your basic home insurance may choose not to cover any losses associated with your business.
 To obtain the coverage you need, find an in-house business policy that will cover the equipment and liability of people entering and leaving your home.
+The National Association of Insurance Commissioners (NAIC) advises home-based business owners to specifically request a business pursuits endorsement or a separate in-home business policy.

 - Data breach insurance